Enimakia/My-Portfolio/README.md

 ```
 cd portfolio-website
 Install the dependencies:
-Copy
 npm install
 Sanity.io Backend Setup
-To set up the Sanity.io backend, follow these steps:
+To set up the Sanity.io backend go to -->> https://www.sanity.io/docs and learn more

 Create a new project on Sanity.io and obtain your project API token.

-Rename the .env.example file to .env.

-Open the .env file and update the SANITY_TOKEN value with your project API token.

-Importing Data
-To import the Sanity.io schema and sample data, follow these steps:

-Run the following command to import the schema:

-sanity dataset import ./data/schema.tar.gz
-Run the following command to import the sample data:

-sanity dataset import ./data/sample-data.tar.gz
 Running the Project
 To start the development server and run the project locally, use the following command: